Neurotechnology-at-ETH-Zurich/siRNA_Design/README.md

 Out of these 2431 sequences, 778 achieve 50-70% inhibition, 853 achieve 70-90%, and 369 achieve >90%.

+This dataset is loaded and preprocessed in the file **DatasetA_Huesken.py**.
+The script (1) preprocesses the data to have just antisense strands and the corresponding inhibition values, (2) plots the distribution of inhibition values, and also informs the user how many siRNAs have above and below 50% inhibition, (3) creates a variable that stores the antisense strands without their overhangs, (4) sorts the antisense strands by their inhibition values, (5) extracts the 200 highest- and lowest-efficacy siRNAs.
+These variables are then loaded into the main analysis script.

 <a name="datasetB"></a>
 **Dataset B: [Ichihara et al. (2007)](https://academic.oup.com/nar/article/35/18/e123/2402822)**